How to Mix Bass Guitar

 The bass guitar is typically centered in the mix, as it provides the foundation and anchor for the low frequencies of the song.

-Panning the bass will cause the low frequencies to become weak or unbalanced.
+Panning the bass usually causes the low frequencies to become weak or unbalanced.

 One thing to keep in mind is that frequency waves are much longer as they get lower, sometimes as long as the room, making it harder to determine the direction of the sound.

-Panning the bass will also make it hard for it to translate well when played on different sound systems.
+Panning the bass can also make it hard for it to translate well when played on different sound systems.

 If you’re mixing for vinyl, then it’s a must to keep it mono because making it stereo will cause the needle to skip.